improvoid/improvoid.GitHub.io/index.md

     * U7 to U7: 0.75

  Chorus into Delay

- * Uses U0 and U1 as short modulated delays into U2 and U3 for the longer delay
+Uses U0 and U1 as short modulated delays into U2 and U3 for the longer delay.
- * Modulation frequencies differ a little for more stereo spread
+ Modulation frequencies differ a little for more stereo spread.
- * Feeds the chorus directly out and also to the delay
+ Feeds the chorus directly out and also to the delay.
- * Delay times in the Delays Tab could be changed a bit for more width
+ Delay times in the Delays Tab could be changed a bit for more width

  * Delays Tab
     * DT U0: 25 msec